 7.15.10 system instability; or

-7.15.11 Unacceptable Sub-Synchronous Oscillations.
+7.15.11 unacceptable sub-synchronous oscillations.

 7.16 Under planned outage conditions it shall be assumed that the planned outage specified in paragraphs 7.15.5 reasonably forms part of the typical outage pattern referred to in paragraph 7.13.3 rather than in addition to the typical outage pattern.